typed-macro/typed-macro/README.md

 **Runtime (internal)**

-`NamespacedExportable` also need a container to manage it - it is called `Runtime` and is an internal concept, but vite-plugin-macro exports some public concepts derived from it.
+`NamespacedExportable` also need a container to manage itself - the container is called `Runtime`, an internal concept, but vite-plugin-macro exports some public types/functions derived from it.

 The Runtime manages the rendering of types, the loading of virtual modules, the transformation of source files, and so on.